thisispaniz/Zebrate/pitchdeck/marketing.md

 Parents, guardians, and family members responsible for the care and well-being of autistic children.
 These individuals are highly invested in finding resources and solutions that cater to the unique needs of their children.
 They are proactive in seeking out information and support that can enhance their children’s quality of life.
 Regularly seek advice and recommendations from online forums, support groups, and social media.
 They are likely to use digital tools and platforms that offer solutions to their specific challenges.

 ### Secondary Audience
+1. Educational and Therapeutic Institutions:

+Schools and Special Education Programs: These institutions educate autistic children and are interested in resources that enhance learning and recreation.
+We can help them recommend tools to their students' parents.
+Therapy Centers and Clinics: These centers provide occupational, speech, and behavioral therapies.
+They seek comprehensive support options for families, including suitable entertainment venues.
+We can offer them resources to recommend to families they work with.
+2. Autism Advocacy and Support Organizations:

+Non-Profits and NGOs: These organizations work to support autistic individuals and families.
+They have extensive networks and can promote valuable platforms.
+We can partner with them to reach a wider audience.
+Community Groups: These local or online groups connect families with shared experiences.
+They are crucial for spreading awareness about new tools and resources.
+We can collaborate with them to get the word out about our platform.
+3. Healthcare Providers:

+Pediatricians and Family Doctors: These doctors regularly interact with families of autistic children.
+They can recommend our platform as a valuable resource during consultations.
+Specialists (e.g., Child Psychologists, Developmental Pediatricians): These experts work closely with autistic children and families, offering specialized advice and resources.
+Our platform can be a valuable addition to their resource pool.